 Arriving at las Teresitas beach is easy, either by car or by bus.
-You can use the 910 bus line or you can come with your rental car, driving just 7 km from the capital of Santa Cruz of Tenerife.
+You can use the 910 bus line or you can come in your rental car, driving just 7 km from the capital Santa Cruz of Tenerife.
 There are plenty of parking spaces and it seems that the local council is planning to expand their number and also modernize the area.

-The calm water makes this place ideal for sports like paddle boarding and kayaking and you can find some for rent right on the beach.
+The calm water makes this place ideal for sports like paddleboarding and kayaking and you can find some for rent right on the beach.
 Keep in mind that during the winter the temperatures in the north are lower than in the south and the water will also be colder, sometimes less than 18 C.

-This beach has many facilities like showers, sunloungers and umbrellas, with some bars, shops and restaurants right on the beach.
-Also in the village of San Andres you can find many restaurants that sell fresh seafood and local fish and they offer a more authentic experience than the usual restaurants in the south.
+This beach has many facilities like showers, sunbeds and umbrellas, with some bars, shops and restaurants right on the beach.
+Also in the village of San Andres, you can find many restaurants that sell fresh seafood and local fish and they offer a more authentic experience than the usual restaurants in the south.
 You can also explore more around the charming San Andres, which in the past used to be a fishing village.